 As a young mother, Jen lost her son at 3 months and 9 days.
 She had to figure out the funeral arrangements and notify her family all on her own.
 She was left to mourn the loss of her son without support.
 Not wanting others to have to face such a tragic event on their own, she started this foundation to provide support to families who have lost a child.

-I joined the Iacino-Taylor family on March 9, 2019 as a service dog for Jen.
+I joined the Iacino-Taylor family on March 9, 2019, as a service dog for Jen.
 I am a Chinese Shar Pei from the Xu-Fei Kennel in Springfield, Illinois.
-I am AKC registered under the name of Xu-Fei's lil Anwei (lil Anwei means Little comforter) but I will always answer to Grunt.
+I am AKC registered under the name of Xu-Fei's lil Anwei (lil Anwei means little comforter), but I will always answer to Grunt.
 I am here to support the president and the foundation’s vision however I can.

 I joined the Iacino-Taylor family on February 29, 2020 as a second service dog for Jen.
 I am a Chinese Shar Pei from the Lin-Shan Kennel in Council Bluffs, Iowa.
-I am AKC registered under the name of Lin Shan's Xiao Bangshou (Xiao Bangshou means Little helper) but I always answer to Greycie.
-I am here to support the president and the foundation's vision however I can.
+I am AKC registered under the name of Lin

 I joined the Iacino-Taylor family on April 6, 2023.
 I will be a service dog for Jen.
 I am a Chinese Shar Pei from the Xu-Fei Kennel in Springfield, Illinois.
-I am AKC registered under the name of Xu-Fei's Xiǎo huǒbàn ( Xiǎo huǒbàn means Little Companion) but I will always answer to Gramme.
+I am AKC registered under the name of Xu-Fei's Xiǎo huǒbàn (Xiǎo huǒbàn means little Companion), but I will always answer to Gramme.
 I am here to support the president and the foundation’s vision however I can.

 I’m Rhianna Johnathon’s littlest sister.
 I am a full-time college student, and I’m so proud to be able to contribute to this foundation in honor of my brother.